Fitness centres, Wellness studios, Personal Training studios have been growing in numbers since many years especially in the urban cities.

 Pay Attention To

-1) Machine training will weaken the individuals from inside out and cause many muscle and joint imbalances, leading to injury and pain.
+1) Machine training will weaken the people from inside out and cause many muscle and joint issues, leading to injury and pain.
 Use machines very rarely and only in case of required physiotherapy

-2) Many individuals often cycle, swim, play tennis, ski, hike, snowboard, etc… without following a stretching program before and after their sport.
+2) Many people often cycle, swim, play tennis, ski, hike, snowboard, etc… without following a stretching program before and after their sport.
 Thus leading to serious injuries, poor postures, and in many cases preventing them to follow their sport or passion in the long run due to pain or injuries.
-Stretching and mobilising the muscles and joints before and after are vital for muscle balance
+Stretching and moving the muscles and joints before and after are vital for muscle balance

 3) If you wish to continue and improve your passion or sport activity, as